Refocus Intervention Programme

 The Refocus Programmes offers full time study including a personal and social development curriculum based on cognitive behavioural strategies that aim to support students to manage their way of relating to other people and situations that may otherwise cause problems and obstacles in a mainstream educational setting.

 Primary students in year 6 and all students within our secondary provision participate in the Targeted Outreach Project delivered each term through the Refocus programme.
 The Targeted Outreach Project is a thought provoking and hard hitting workshop designed to address the impact and reality of risk taking behaviours on vulnerable young people.
-Topics covered include substance misuse, offensive weapons, gangs and joint enterprise, exploitation, healthy relationships and radicalisation.
+Topics covered include substance misuse, offensive weapons, gangs and joint enterprise, exploitation, healthy relationships and county lines.
 The programme targets specific challenges faced by children and young people whilst focussing on how to make positive life choices in order to improve life chances both in school and the community.

 A weekly report is produced regarding student engagement and attendance with a full report focussing on attendance, behaviour and progress in core subjects included at review meetings throughout the placement.
 All students attending the Refocus Programme receive reintegration support in the home school upon completion of the programme to ensure continuity of progress.